 Representatives of both companies said a major job requirement is the ability to speak English.

 “Our agents get asked all the time, ‘Where are you?’”
 Lowman said.

 In the field of customer relations, there’s a bit of a backlash against off-shore call centers.
 For industries like cellular service and computer hardware, off-shoring is popular either because customers are locked into service plans, or the companies can’t afford good service.

 At First Call, employees say many callers are happy just to get a real person on the phone, not an automated menu read by a human-sounding voice.

 Delivering a high level of service takes agents who like to talk to people, said John Stadter, who runs the operations side of First Call Resolution.

 “It’s much easier to train an empathetic person the technical side of this than to train a technical person the empathetic side,” he said.

 Or, as Kelsi Russell, program manager for one of FCR’s accounts, a dating website, said: “You can’t train personality.”

 First Call applicants must be 18 years or older, have at least a GED diploma and no recent felonies.
-Training can last from three hours to four weeks, depending on what a client requests and is willing to pay for.
+Training can last from three hours to four weeks, depending on what a client requests and is willing to pay.

-Insurance companies contract with First Call to handle the influx of calls following a natural disaster, as well as standard claims calls.
+Insurance companies contract with First Call to handle the influx of calls that inevitably follow a natural disaster, as well as standard claims calls.
 Several of these insurers are in the South.
 One made a deal with First Call following Hurricane Katrina, when it saw other insurers overwhelmed and shut down by the rush of new claims.